crueber/mean-coffee-starter/README.md

 MEAN Coffee Starter
 ===================

+#### Updates

+**December 29th, 2014** &mdash; There have been an awful lot of updates in the last month.
+All the updates are in support of becoming as modular as possible, all the while trying to keep the opinionation down to a dull roar.

 #### Inspired by Hackathon Starter 2.0

 A boilerplate for Mongo, ExpressJS, Angular, and NodeJS using CoffeeScript.
 This boilerplate was forked and completely rewritten from Sahat Yalkabov's amazing and fantastic [Hackathon Starter 2.0](https://github.com/sahat/hackathon-starter)!